civicrm/civicrm-dev-docs/docs/extensions/civix.md

     that the parameters and return values must be processed in a particular way (as demonstrated by the auto-generated file).

-For use with CiviCRM 4.3, one can also add the "–schedule" option (e.g.
+For use with CiviCRM 4.3, you can also add the "–schedule" option (e.g.
 "–schedule Hourly").
 This will create another file:

 -   ***api/v3/NewEntity/NewAction.mgd.php*** provides the scheduling